aws/aws-cdk/tools/decdk/README.md

 ### References

-If deCDK identifies that an API expects a reference to another construct (a type that extends cdk.Construct or an interface that extends cdk.IConstruct), it will allow referencing it via a “Ref” intrinsic.
+If deCDK encounters a reference to another __construct__ (a type that extends `cdk.Construct` or an interface that extends `cdk.IConstruct`), it will allow referencing it via a “Ref” intrinsic.
 For example, here's a definition of an ECS cluster that references a VPC:

 ```yaml
 Resources: